martineckardt/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+  So first of the all the device will almost certainly you to drink coffee which can not be the best thing in the end.
+This should be fixed by making a more diverse tree that's decisions can be ended with a person ansewring "No".
+  Second of all is not all people drink coffee.
+The option tress shoudl provide other options if the person is tired.
+This could be taking a break, getting an energy break or taking a nap.
+  Last the Coffee Buddy does not have a clear response when the script is done, this should be fixed with the user clearly being aware that an option has been suggested for them.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+  When the user has finsihed the script a sensor could be set up to detect when they actually have gotten a coffee or drink.
+This sensor could be placed on the coaster.
+  If a sensor sees that you put your head down on the table, which is a clear sign that you are tired, it could prompt the script to run.

 3. Make a new storyboard, diagram and/or script based on these reflections.

+  So the idea for the next iteration of the device is going to be to:

+   A) Extend the option treee to include more options then just getting a cup of coffee to wake the user up.
+   B) Add a sensor to see if the user is putting their head down.
+If this is the case the script will automatically run.
+   C) Congratulations script for the user once they come to an option to wake themselves up.

 ## Prototype your system

 The system should: